 Our History curriculum is taught through a clearly sequenced curriculum, where learning is carefully mapped from EYFS to Y6 to ensure that the understanding of key concepts is developed in each year.
 Our content is taught in cycles throughout EY/KS1, Lower KS2 and Upper KS2 where sequences of learning are carefully mapped within each academic year and where, at key milestones, coherence of prior learning builds towards pupils confidently getting better at History by revisiting or recalling learning in the context of new content.
 We are mindful of when a children transitions e.g. to year 5 and 6 what helpfully antecedent material they will have learnt in year 3 and 4 which we draw upon to support further learning.
 We are in our journey of exploring Opening Worlds as a key priority of our school improvement over the next 3 years and further adjustments will support ensuring the coherence of KS1 to KS2 will be developed as part of the sustainable implementation plan for the subject within our humanities programme.

 Early Years Foundation Stage

-During the Early Years Foundation Stage (EYFS), children begin learning history using experience of their personal timeline.
-Children will relate periods of History to their own way of life now.
+During the Early Years Foundation Stage (EYFS), children begin learning history through their curriculum - Understanding the World, Past and Present, using experience of their personal timeline.
+Children will relate periods of History to their own experiences and what has been read in class.
 Historical artefacts, the natural world, new life, and stories provide excellent opportunities for learning about History in the Early Years Foundation Stage and is successfully built on at Key Stage 1.